Heart Disease in Dogs

 Supplements recommended for dogs with heart disease include:

 - Taurine is an amino acid that is good for the heart.
-Taurine deficiency may be linked to feeding certain lamb and rice diets, and to feeding very low-protein diets.
+Taurine deficiency may be linked to feeding certain lamb and rice diets, very low-protein diets, high-fiber diets, or vegetarian diets.
 Studies suggest that taurine supplementation may be helpful for dogs with heart failure even when no deficiency exists.
 Certain breeds of dogs have been found to develop dilated cardiomyopathy (DCM) that is linked to taurine deficiency.
 Affected breeds include the American Cocker Spaniel, Portuguese Water Dog, Newfoundland and Golden Retriever.
 Other breeds that may be affected include the Scottish Terrier, Border Collie, Doberman Pinscher, and potentially other large and giant breeds as well.
 It is less likely that DCM in the Doberman Pinscher and Boxer is related to taurine deficiency, though supplementation will not hurt.
 Give as much as 250 mg to a small dog, 500 mg to a medium dog and 750 mg to a large dog, twice a day.
 Taurine is best given on an empty stomach.
 Note that taurine is abundant in raw meat, particularly heart, but much is lost when the meat is cooked.
 You may want to add some meat and canned fish with bones (sardines, jack mackerel, pink salmon) to the diet if your dog suffers from heart disease.
 Cooking reduces taurine, so feed raw or cook lightly.
 Canned fish is high in sodium, so rinse before feeding.
 Vitamin B6 is needed for the conversion of taurine, so adding a B-complex vitamin supplement (better than supplementing B6 alone) is also a good idea.
 Lamb and rice diets may contribute to taurine deficiency, either due to the effect of rice or a lower availability of taurine in lamb.

 - Arginine is another amino acid that may provide beneficial effects for dogs with CHF (congestive heart failure) by improving endothelial function and cardiac output, and may result in improved exercise tolerance and decreased dyspnea (shortness of breath).
 Give as much as 100 mg per pound of body weight daily.